rsa17826/vex-plus-plus/readme.md

   - **focus_on_player**: focuses the player and disables edit mode
   - **focus_search**: focuses the search bar
   - **toggle_tab_menu**: toggles the visibility of the tab menu
+  - **lock_selected_block**: locks the last selected block preventing it from being selected again until the level is reloaded
   - **"CREATE NEW - _block name_"**: creates a new instance of _block name_ the same is if it was picked from the editor bar.

 - ## Settings